Enjoy the Cuban beaches all year round

 Using the internet in Cuba is now a lot easier, thanks to the underseafibre optic cable from Venezuela, although it is still nowhere near the speeds that we are used to in Europe.

-Apart from being slow, it is also expensive, but if you are determined to use the internet while you’re in Cuba and you’ve got the money to spend on it and the patience to wait for the pages to load, here’s how to go about it:
+Apart from being slow, it is also expensive, but if you are determined to use the internet while you’re in Cuba and you’ve got the money to spend on it and the patience to wait for the pages to load, here’s how to go about it.

 These are the official internet rooms of Cuba’s telecommunications company, ETECSA.
 They are a bit like internet cafes, only they don’t sell any food or drink, it is basically an office space with computers, which is open to the public.
 They are open from 8.30 in the morning until 7pm in the evening, 7 days a week.
-There are 2 in Miramar district and 2 in Vedado, one of them in the Focsa building, which is the highest residential building in Havana.
+There are 2 in Miramar district and 2 in Vedado, one of them is in the Focsa building, which is the highest residential building in Havana.

-Where else you can use the Internet in Cuba
+Where else you can use the Internet in Cuba?

 UPDATE January 2018: Now one hour of internet card costs 1CUC for one hour.
 Many public WIFI points are available around all Cuba.